 Introduction to Magical Ideas in Supply Planning

-There are several magical ideas which are extremely popular currently in supply chain management.
+Several magical ideas are popular currently in supply chain management.
 The concept of Lean — which has been popular for some time, and demand sensing, which has recently become quite popular.
 Both ideas are primarily attractive to executives and have little to do with making supply chain planning work in systems.
-For instance, there is no setting in any supply chain system that one can activate if a decision maker wants to enable Lean.
+For instance, there is no setting in any supply chain system that one can activate if a decision-maker wants to enable Lean.

 Proponents of Lean Supply Chain Management

-Proponents of Lean like to propose that one should only reduce inventory on “faith,” and this is due to some combination of stock being inherently evil, and some vague background story of how Toyota follows Lean principles — and therefore it must be good.
-The truth is that low inventories can only be held, without imposing even greater costs on the rest of the system by having lowered variability in the system (for instance lower procurement lead time variability and lower forecast variability).
+Proponents of Lean like to propose that one should only reduce inventory on “faith,” and this is due to some combination of stock being inherently evil.
+Some vague background story of how Toyota follows Lean principles — and therefore it must be good.
+The truth is that low inventories can only be held without imposing even greater costs on the rest of the system by having lowered variability in the system (for instance, lower procurement lead time variability and lower forecast variability).

 If lower variability is achieved, the system will naturally require less inventory.
 But one cannot put the cart before the horse – which is what most Lean proponents would have companies do.

 Why is Lean Magical Thinking